cookie1170/unity-templates/README.md

-# unity-templates
+# Unity templates

-A CLI built with Bunli
+A CLI tool for managing custom Unity templates, both project and script

 ## Installation